nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

 If a tool run results in a `Dataset` or `DatasetCollection`, an `Output` is returned from the run method. `Output` is an encapsulation of the output datasets and collections from a Tool.
 A tool execution can result in multiple `Dataset` and `DatasetCollection`, therefore, these are all grouped in the `Outputs` class for easier consumption.

-In the Fractal example, the Tool.run comman returns an instance of the `Output` class which we save to the variable `output`.
+In the Fractal example, the Tool.run command returns an instance of the `Output` class which we save to the variable `output`.
 The Fractal tool [xml file](https://code.ornl.gov/ndip/galaxy-tools/-/blob/dev/tools/neutrons/test_tools/fractal.xml?ref_type=heads) defines that successful execution of the tool will result in a `Dataset` named `output`.
 This `Dataset` is then downloaded to the local file path `image.png`.

 ```python
     output = tool.run(data_store, params)